openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 resource even if the tags are removed from this field(despite it being immutable).

 If the userTags field is changed post-install, there is no guarantee about how an in-cluster operator will respond to the change.
-Some operators may reconcile the change and change tags on the Azure resource.
-Some operators may ignore the change.
+Operators may reconcile the change by adding or updating tags on the Azure resource.
+Operators may ignore the change.
-However, if tags are removed from userTags, the tag will not be removed from the Azure resource.
+However, if a tag is removed from `userTags`, the tag must not be removed from the Azure resource.

 ### Workflow Description